-I realised the strong hold of this fear lay in my child’s will.
+I realised the stronghold of this fear lay in my son’s will.
 I asked him if he was willing to let me go.
 At three years old he was honest enough to say he wasn’t.
 We prayed for Jesus to make him willing.

 Sound harsh?
 Was I expecting too much from a 3 year old?

 I walked out of the room and left him – one of the hardest things I’ve done.
 He cried a little and my heart was heavy.
 As I walked by his room a few minutes later he called out to me.
 As I bent over him he said, “I’m willing to let you go, Mom.”

 My heart leapt and I thanked God for working for my little boy.
 I praised him for making the right choice – to trust in Jesus.
 He went to sleep peacefully that night and that was the last time we ever had bedtime issues with him.